Knocking at Europe's door yet on the threshold of Asia,

 music performer

-man's body in women's clothes and make-up in 1950's
+a man's body in women's clothes and make-up in 1950's

 Bulent Ersoy, whose approved talent in the